-The student who is pursuing the AA Certification program must complete a minimum of 45 quarter hours of graduate work beyond the master's degree in a planned program which includes the following three areas: Foundations of Education, Area of Specialization, and Supporting Area.
+The student who is pursuing the AA Certification program must complete a planned program of graduate work beyond the master's degree which includes the following three areas: Foundations of Education, Area of Specialization, and Supporting Area.
 Specific courses in each area are determined by the School of Education advisor upon departmental requirements and the student's needs and goals.
 The student must meet class A certification requirements in the area in which he is pursuing the AA program.